Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 In the initial phase of the condition, the inside of your eyelid may become red, itchy, swollen and irritated, but as time goes on, bumps (also called papillae) will develop, occasionally growing to the size of a pimple.
 GPC can thus make wearing contact lenses irritating and uncomfortable.

 Fortunately, GPC isn’t permanent.
 Wearing scleral lenses not only reduces GPC’s effects but, unlike other lenses, can prevent a recurrence.
-If you suspect that you have GPC or are simply interested in seeing whether scleral lenses are right for you, speak with Dr. Angelina Bergin today.
+If you suspect that you have GPC or are simply interested in seeing whether scleral lenses are right for you, speak with Dr. Elaine Chung today.

 What Causes GPC?